Hazelnut Combine Development

 To simplify design, lower overall machine costs, and combat problems with sticks, a decision was made to employ screw conveyers to move material from the collector plates to the rear of the machine.
 Screw conveyors are routinely used to move cereal grains, shelled corn, soybeans, coffee beans and other more resilient crops.
 A single rotating auger is the only moving part.

 A hand-cranked conveyor featuring a 9-inch diameter auger was assembled to test the ability of a screw conveyor to move hazelnut clusters loaded with sticks.
 Welded to a 4.5 inch diameter opening in the end and side of the conveyor was a tube through which clusters were vacuumed out of the conveyor.
 The end of the conveyor was left open.
 For testing, the conveyor was loaded with a mix of hazelnuts and sticks.
 Vacuum was generated with a Hasatsan H2200 hazelnut harvester.
 The entire system worked extremely well.
-Sticks were either broken up by the auger or they road along the top of the auger until they fell off the end of the conveyor.
+Sticks were either broken up by the auger or they rode along the top of the auger until they fell off the end of the conveyor.

-Dump Bin
+Bin

 Hydraulic System

 Movement of all cylinders will be electronically controlled from the operator cab, and all motors powered by the third pump (except the steering motor) will be switched on and off from the cab.
 The speed of pumps 1 and 2 will also be controlled from the cab.
-Exactly what method will be employed to control the volume of flow to motors powered by pump 3 has not yet been finalized.

 Operator Compartment

-The 3-wheeled machine has been laid out with the single front wheel (which is both driven and steerable) located on the right side of the machine, and with the operator compartment located in the front left of the machine (i.e., directly across from the front wheel).
+As previous noted, the 3-wheeled machine has been laid out with the single front wheel (which is both driven and steerable) located on the right side of the machine, and with the operator compartment located in the front left of the machine (i.e., directly across from the front wheel).

 Many over-the-row harvesters place the operator atop the machine, directly above the plant row.
 While this location provides an ideal line-of-sight for the harvest of shorter crops like grapes and blueberries, it can be a problematic location when harvesting taller plants.
 During some of the hazelnut harvesting trials conducted at UW-Madison, plants were so tall that the operator’s view forward from atop the machine was completely blocked, forcing the driver to rely on a person walking alongside the harvester for steering adjustments.
 To this end, to properly align an over-the-row harvester for closely spaced plants, the machine must have auto-steer and/or the operator must be able to see the base of the bush or tree as it enters the picking tunnel.
 Suffice it to say that the latter is difficult unless the operator is positioned below the plant canopy.
 Two other reasons for not placing an operator compartment with a roll-over-protection structure (ROPS) atop a harvester are (1) it restricts picking tunnel height if it can not be lowered for over-the-road transportation, and (2) it requires up-and-down climbing.